Banaanhangwagen/apfs-fuse/README.md

     Type: iCloud Recovery External Key
     Note: Stores partial credentials for the iCloud Recovery User
 ```
 It's the UUID of *Local Open Directory User* that we want.
+Cross-check with *apfs-dump-quick* output.